Burnley retires after 32 years of service

 |0

-This work, Burnley retires after 32 years of service [Image 2 of 2], by Kristen Pittman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Burnley retires after 32 years of service, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.